Collins87mbathi/collins-mbathi.me/_posts/Building a Dating App with MERN.md

 ---
 date: "2021-09-28T11:50:54.000Z"
-title: Building a Dating App with MERN
+title: Building a Dating App with Mern
 tagline: # express # react # beginners # webdev
 preview: >-
  We're going to build a dating app with the MERN stack; the web app has simple functionality (see below for a screenshot of the finished app); all data comes from a MongoDB database, with API endpoints set up in Node.js.